wombleton/gitlaw-nz/acts/M/Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003.md

     *   (b) the agenda for the meeting.

+    (2A) Notice of a meeting may be given by post, personal delivery, or electronic communication.

     (3) Notice need not be given under subclause (2)---

     *   (a) to a member who for the time being is absent from New Zealand; or